Davis Cup: Australia beats Croatia 2-1 to reach final

-MALAGA, Spain – Australia had to fight back twice to reach its first Davis Cup final in 19 years after beating Croatia 2-1 on Friday.
+MALAGA, Spain – Australia had to fight back twice to reach its first Davis Cup final in 19 years after beating Croatia 2-1.

 Lleyton Hewitt’s team recovered from losing the first singles.
 Then the Australian doubles pair battled back from a set down in the decider.